Back to Blog

 How long does the Family Home Guarantee application take?

-The FHG application is processed as part of your home loan application — your broker or lender handles it on your behalf.
-There is no separate application form.
-The guarantee is typically confirmed within the same timeframe as your loan pre-approval (1 to 5 business days depending on the lender).
-With unlimited places now available, there is no risk of places running out.
+It is processed as part of your home loan application — your broker or lender handles it, with no separate form.
+The guarantee is usually confirmed within the same window as your loan pre-approval, roughly 1 to 5 business days depending on the lender.
+With unlimited places, there is no risk of spots running out.

 Also explore